 Brain structures of the macaque are illustrated in BrainInfo’s NeuroMaps macaque brain atlas.
-Here the structures are organized into a hierarchy that corresponds to the classical nervous system hierarchy of NeuroNames ( Bowden-1995 and ‘About BrainInfo’ in the sidebar).
+Structures are grouped by proximity in a hierarchy corresponding to the central nervous system hierarchy of NeuroNames ( Bowden-1995 Martin-2000 ).
 Structures in the NeuroMaps atlas are based on the segmentation of an MRI of the brain of a 3-year old male rhesus macaque (Macaca mulatta).
+The atlas is most useful for targeting structures for implantating electrodes and chemtrodes.
+Updated 29 Oct 2025.

 The Classical Vertebrate Central Nervous System is a hierarchical model of gray matter structures that are common to the brain and spinal cord of all vertebrates.
 As in other classical models, structures are grouped by proximity as observed on dissection, and the upper levels correspond roughly to their organization in the embryo.
 The hierarchical organization is based on the Basic Partts List for Adult Nervous System in All Animals ( Swanson-2104 ), the nomenclature on NeuroNames ( Bowden-2012 ).